Equivariant instanton homology: Introduction

 \begin{theorem}Let $(Y,E,\sigma)$ be a closed oriented 3-manifold equipped with weakly admissible $U(2)$- bundle and signature datum.
 Supposing $\pi$ is a regular perturbation for $(Y,E,\sigma)$, we denote by $\mathfrak C_\pi$ the set of critical $SO(3)$-orbits.

-Then there are $\mathbb Z/8 \times \mathbb Z$-graded spectral sequences These spectral sequences converge strongly for $\widetilde I, I^+$, and $I^-$, meaning they can be used to calculate the homology groups, and converge weakly for $I^\infty$, meaning that we can detect quasi-isomorphisms as isomorphisms on some finite page $E^r$. \end{theorem}
+Then there are $\mathbb Z/8 \times \mathbb Z$-graded spectral sequences These spectral sequences can be used to compute $\widetilde I$ and $I^-$, and if a map induces an isomorphism on the spectral sequences for any $I^\bullet$ on some finite page $E^r$, it induces an isomorphism on $I^\bullet$ itself. \end{theorem}

 This is proved in two parts, Theorems \ref{IndexSS} and \ref{EqIndexSS}, first for nonequivariant homology and then for equivariant homology.

 Using the fact that Tate homology of a free $A$-module vanishes, the groups $I^\infty(Y,E)$ are especially computable.
 For an admissible bundle, they vanish, and we can compare $I^+$ to Floer's invariant $I(Y,E;R)$ for admissible bundles.